-Thomas Galvin selected as new chairman of Maricopa County Board of Supervisors
+Thomas Galvin becomes new chair of Maricopa County Supervisors

 The Maricopa County Board of Supervisors unanimously selected Supervisor Thomas Galvin to be the new chairman.
 Three new members were also sworn in including former Congresswoman Debbie Lesko, former state Senator Kate Brophy McGee and former Chandler City Councilmember Mark Stewart.
 Supervisors Galvin and Steve Gallardo are the only two returning to the Board.